Wayne Parnell: County cricket

 At the start of the 2009 season Parnell was signed as an overseas player by Kent County Cricket Club on a six-week contract, serving as a replacement for Stuart Clark.
 On his county debut against Essex he took 4/78 in the first innings and top scored with 69 in the second, his maiden first-class fifty, going on to better this score in Kent's next County championship match, against Glamorgan with an innings of 90.
 Parnell left Kent to join up with South Africa ahead of the 2009 World Twenty20 but after the tournament he returned for a further five weeks.
 Though returning to South Africa after his second spell ended, Parnell was cleared by Cricket South Africa to return to Kent and played for the county on the competition's finals day.

 In 2011 Parnell played for Sussex County Cricket Club for the second half of the season although "he struggled for fitness and form" during his spell with the county.
 In 2015 he played for Glamorgan in eight matches in the 2015 NatWest t20 Blast group stages before joining South Africa on their tour of Bangladesh.
 Parnell missed the first two matches of his planned ten with Glamorgan due to a groin injury.

 Parnell joined Kent again in April 2017 for the first part of the 2017 season.
 He was available for the first weeks of the 2017 County Championship and 2017 Royal London One-Day Cup matches until South Africa began their tour of England in May.

-Parnell signed as an overseas player for Worcestershire CCC for the 2018 campaign.
-Wayne played a vital role in the clubs season with the Worcestershire Rapids going on to lift their maiden Vitality T20 Blast Trophy at Edgbaston, were they endured success on finals day by beating Lancashire Lightning and Sussex Sharks in the semi final and final respectively.

 In September 2018, Parnell signed a Kolpak deal with Worcestershire, making him unavailable to play international cricket.
 He was released by Worcestershire at the end of the 2020 season following the abolition of Kolpak status.
 He was picked up by Northamptonshire for the 2021 season as an overseas player and took ten wickets in his second match for the side against Yorkshire.
 In April 2021, he was named in Western Province's squad, ahead of the 2021–22 cricket season in South Africa.